mauriciogmathias/image_recomendation/README.md

 ## Pretrained Model

-The project uses the ResNet50 model for feature extraction, a powerful deep learning model that has been pre-trained on ImageNet.
+The project uses the ResNet50 model for feature extraction.
 However, an observed limitation in this project is that ResNet50 extracts the white background of images as a prominent feature.
 As a result, the recommended images may not always be visually similar to the query image but may share a common white background.
 While this is a known flaw, it provided valuable insights during testing.

 ## How to Run the Project